Honda: International marketing

 In late 2006, Honda released an ad with ASIMO exploring a museum, looking at the exhibits with almost childlike wonderment (spreading out its arms in the aerospace exhibit, waving hello to an astronaut suit that resembles him, etc.), while Garrison Keillor ruminates on progress.
 It concludes with the tagline: "More forwards please".
 Honda also sponsored ITV's coverage of Formula One in the UK for 2007.
-However, they had announced that they would not continue in 2008 due to the sponsorship price requested by ITV being too high.
+However, it had announced that it would not continue in 2008 due to the sponsorship price requested by ITV being too high.

-In May 2007, focuses on their strengths in racing and the use of the Red H badge – a symbol of what is termed as "Hondamentalism".
+In May 2007, focuses on its strengths in racing and the use of the Red H badge – a symbol of what is termed as "Hondamentalism".
 The campaign highlights the lengths that Honda engineers go to in order to get the most out of an engine, whether it is for bikes, cars, powerboats – even lawnmowers.
 Honda released its Hondamentalism campaign.
 In the TV spot, Garrison Keillor says, "An engineer once said to build something great is like swimming in honey", while Honda engineers in white suits walk and run towards a great light, battling strong winds and flying debris, holding on to anything that will keep them from being blown away.
 Finally one of the engineers walks towards a red light, his hand outstretched.
 A web address is shown for the Hondamentalism website.
 The digital campaign aims to show how visitors to the site share many of the Hondamentalist characteristics.

 At the beginning of 2008, Honda released – the Problem Playground.
 The advert outlines Honda's environmental responsibility, demonstrating a hybrid engine, more efficient solar panels, and the FCX Clarity, a hydrogen-powered car.
 The 90-second advert has large-scale puzzles, involving Rubik's Cubes, large shapes, and a 3-dimensional puzzle.
 On 29 May 2008, Honda, in partnership with Channel 4, broadcast a live advertisement.
 It showed skydivers jumping from an airplane over Spain and forming the letters H, O, N, D, and A in mid-air.
 This live advertisement is generally agreed to be the first of its kind on British television.
 The ad lasted three minutes.

 In 2009, American Honda released the Dream the Impossible documentary series, a collection of 5- to 8-minute web vignettes that focus on the core philosophies of Honda.
 Current short films include Failure: The Secret to Success, Kick Out the Ladder and Mobility 2088.
 They have Honda employees as well as Danica Patrick, Christopher Guest, Ben Bova, Chee Pearlman, Joe Johnston and Orson Scott Card.
 The film series plays at dreams.honda.com.
 In the UK, national television ads feature voice-overs from American radio host Garrison Keillor, while in the US the voice of Honda commercials is actor and wrestler John Cena.
 In the North American market, Honda starts all of its commercials with a two-tone jingle since the mid-2010s.